GitLab CI for Drupal pipelines¶

 The following points will be prepared for Composer:

-• the version >2, if $DOWNGRADE_COMPOSER is not set
+- the version >2, if

-• the configuration allow-plugins
+allow-plugins - the configuration

-• unsupported module versions, which are allowed to use
+audit.abandoned, depend on$IGNORE_COMPOSER_ABANDONED_AUDIT - unsupported module versions, which are allowed to use

 First we have to do some preparation.
 This is done in the before_script section.